 Gardner’s BBQ is family-owned and operated SC BBQ restaurant off HWY 324 near the Bethesda Volunteer Fire Department in Rock Hill.
-All food served to go only.
+All food is served to-go only.

-Everything we serve comes straight from our farm to your plate!
-And we have the “Old Man’s” secret family recipes!
+Everything Gardner’s serves comes straight from their farm to your plate!
+And they have the “Old Man’s” secret family recipes!

-See our calendar for days we are open
+See the calendar for days Gardner’s is open

 Fridays 9 AM to 6:30 PM